← Back to articles

 After surgery, certain positions may be recommended (for example, sleeping on one side or in a face-down position) when gas has been injected to treat a macular hole or retinal detachment: these instructions are personalized and limited in duration.
 Regarding exercise, gentle activities (walking, stationary cycling) are generally resumed first, while contact sports, ball sports, or activities with a risk of impact to the head are postponed for several weeks.
 Again, the timeline is tailored to your clinical situation and the progression of retinal healing.

-Julien Gozlan, M.D., ophthalmologist in Paris 16, specializes in retinal and cataract surgery.
+Dr Julien Gozlan, ophthalmologist in Paris 16, specializes in retinal and cataract surgery.
 He welcomes you for a comprehensive assessment, explains the various treatment options, and, if necessary, the details of a vitrectomy.

 📍 Consultation at Paris – Auteuil Ophthalmology Practice

-Julien Gozlan, M.D. welcomes you at Paris – Auteuil Ophthalmology Practice for the diagnosis and management of retinal diseases and the possible performance of a vitrectomy.
+Dr Julien Gozlan welcomes you at Paris – Auteuil Ophthalmology Practice for the diagnosis and management of retinal diseases and the possible performance of a vitrectomy.